-- The following applies in relation to Schedule 3 (20).
-Service providers notify the regulator of any events which prevent, or could prevent, them from continuing to provide the service safely.
-This includes but is not limited to: - an insufficient number of suitably qualified, trained, skilled, competent and experienced staff deployed to work at the service, - an interruption in the supply, to premises owned or used by the service provider for the purposes of providing the regulated service, of electricity, gas, water or sewerage where that interruption has lasted for longer than a continuous period of 24 hours, - o physical damage to premises owned or used by the service provider for the purposes of providing the regulated service which has, or is likely to have, a detrimental effect on the care and support provided to individuals, - the failure or malfunction of the heating system in premises owned or used by the service provider for the purposes of providing the regulated service where that failure or malfunctioning has lasted for longer than a continuous period of 24 hours; and - the failure or malfunctioning of fire alarms or other safety devices in premises owned or used by the service provider for the purposes of providing the regulated service where that failure or malfunctioning has lasted for longer than a continuous period of 24 hours. - The following applies in relation to Schedule 3 (30)(42)(44)(46).
-Service providers notify the relevant authorities of any incident of child sexual exploitation (CSE) or child criminal exploitation (CcE) or suspected child sexual or criminal exploitation.
-This includes but is not limited to: - where a child identified as at risk of CSE or CCE goes missing; - o where a child reports an incident that indicates they may be a victim of CSE or CCE; or - o where there is reason to believe a child may be subject to CSE or CCE. - Where a child identified as at risk of CSE or CCE goes missing, only one notification is made under Schedule 3 (30)(42)(44)(46). - The following applies in relation to Schedule 3 (31)(40)(45).
-Service providers notify the relevant authorities of any incident where an accommodated child goes missing or has an unexplained absence.
-This includes but is not limited to: - Where a child's location or reason for their absence is unknown and there is cause for concern for them because of their vulnerability or risk to self or others.
-The point at which the home is concerned and will take action including reporting the child missing to the police will vary according to the child's individual risk assessment.
+- the failure or malfunction of the heating system in premises owned or used by the service provider for the purposes of providing the regulated service where that failure or malfunctioning has lasted for longer than a continuous period of 24 hours; and - the failure or malfunctioning of fire alarms or other safety devices in premises owned or used by the service provider for the purposes of providing the regulated service where that failure or malfunctioning has lasted for longer than a continuous period of 24 hours. - The following applies in relation to Schedule 3 (30)(42)(44)(46).
+Service providers notify the relevant authorities of any incident of sexual or criminal exploitation (SE) or suspected sexual or criminal exploitation of an accommodated individual.
+This includes but is not limited to: - where an individual identified as at risk of SE goes missing; - o where an individual reports an incident that indicates they may be a victim of SE; or - o where there is reason to believe an individual may be subject to SE. - Where an accommodated individual identified as at risk of SE goes missing, only one notification is made under Schedule 3 (30)(42)(44)(46). - The following applies in relation to Schedule 3 (31)(40)(45).
+Service providers notify the relevant authorities of any incident where an accommodated individual goes missing or has an unexplained absence from the service.
+This includes but is not limited to: - Where an individual's location or reason for their absence is unknown and there is cause for concern for them because of their vulnerability or risk to self or others.
+The point at which the service provider is concerned and will take action, including reporting the individual missing to the police, will vary according to the individual's own risk assessment.